sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

         ...
     )

 With this configuration, :class:`QNNRegressor` will use scipy's :func:`minimize <scipy.optimize.minimize>` function with ``method="SLSQP"``.
-The wrapper Class :class:`SLSQP <squlearn.optimizers.optimizers_wrapper.SLSQP>` allows to specify hyper parameters that get passed on to the function.
+The wrapper Class :class:`SLSQP <squlearn.optimizers.optimizers_wrapper.SLSQP>` allows to specify hyper parameters in a :class:`dict` that get passed on to the function.

 Mini-Batch gradient descent with Adam
 -------------------------------------

 sQUlearn's QNN classes, :class:`QNNRegressor` and :class:`QNNClassifier`, also offer the possibility to use mini-batch gradient descent with Adam to optimize the model.
 This allows for training on bigger data sets.
-Therefore we import and use the :class:`Adam <squlearn.optimizers.adam.Adam>` optimizer as shown in the following code block.
+Therefore we import and use the :class:`Adam <squlearn.optimizers.adam.Adam>` optimizer as demonstrated in the following code block.

 .. code-block:: python